contrailcirrus/contrail-forecast/docs/specs/forecast-data.md

 One of \[`"low_e"`, `"default"`, `"high_e"`\], where suffix `_e` references *emissions*.[^emissions]
 - (optional) `model` (`str`): A descriptor of the model used in generating the `contrails` variable.

+Additional attributes, in addition to the required and suggested ones above, may be added at the author's discretion.

 ## Dimensions

 - `longitude` (`float32`): `np.arange(-180, 180, 0.25)`, EPSG:4326